Forecast Encompassing Tests for the Expected Shortfall: Theory

 We test whether the sequence of joint quantile and ES forecasts $\big( \hat q_{1,t}, \hat e_{1,t}\big)$ encompasses the sequence $\big( \hat q_{2,t}, \hat e_{2,t}\big)$ for all $t=m,\dots,T-1$ by estimating the parameters of the following semiparametric regression,

-where $Q_\alpha(u_t^q|\mathcal{F}_t) = 0$ and $ES_\alpha(u_t^e|\mathcal{F}_t) = 0$ almost surely for all $t=m,\dots,T-1$ by using the M-estimation technique introduced in \cite{Patton2019} and \cite{DimiBayer2019}.
+where $Q_\alpha(u_{t+1}^q|\mathcal{F}_t) = 0$ and $ES_\alpha(u_{t+1}^e|\mathcal{F}_t) = 0$ almost surely for all $t=m,\dots,T-1$ by using the M-estimation technique introduced in \cite{Patton2019} and \cite{DimiBayer2019}.
 We then test for $\big( \beta^\ast, \eta^\ast \big) = \big( \beta_0, \eta_0 \big)$ using a Wald type test statistic.

 Definition \ref{def:QuantileESEncompassing} develops a \textit{joint} encompassing test for the VaR and ES, which is reasonable given the joint elicitability property of the VaR and ES.
-However, the primary objective of this paper is to construct encompassing tests for the ES stand-alone, which we do in the following. \begin{definition}[Auxiliary ES Forecast Encompassing] Let $\big( \hat q_{1,t}, \hat e_{1,t}\big)$ and $\big( \hat q_{2,t}, \hat e_{2,t}\big)$ denote competing forecasts for the pair consisting of the conditional quantile and ES of $F_t$.
+However, a further objective of this paper is to construct encompassing tests for the ES stand-alone, which we do in the following. \begin{definition}[Auxiliary ES Forecast Encompassing] Let $\big( \hat q_{1,t}, \hat e_{1,t}\big)$ and $\big( \hat q_{2,t}, \hat e_{2,t}\big)$ denote competing forecasts for the pair consisting of the conditional quantile and ES of $F_t$.
 We say that $\hat e_{1,t}$ \textit{auxiliarily encompasses} $\hat e_{2,t}$ at time $t$ with respect to the link functions $g^q$ and $g^e$ if and only if

-that is, if and only if $\eta^\ast = \eta_0$. \end{definition} This parameter restriction is tested using a Wald type test statistic based on the estimates of the regression setup given in (\ref{eqn:JointRegressionJointESEncTest}).
+that is, if and only if $\eta^\ast = \eta_0$.\footnote{It is important to notice that the optimal combination parameter $\beta^\ast$ on the left-hand side of (\ref{eqn:AuxEncompassing}) is given by (\ref{eqn:ThetaStarQESDef}) and not in the sense of an optimal combination parameter of a \textit{restricted} model.} \end{definition} This parameter restriction is tested using a Wald type test statistic based on the estimates of the regression setup given in (\ref{eqn:JointRegressionJointESEncTest}).
 As we do not test the quantile specific parameters $\beta^\ast$, we do not impose that the underlying quantile forecast also encompasses its competitor under this null hypothesis.
 Hence, even though this test is based on the joint regression, it only tests encompassing of the ES forecasts.
 We call this test \textit{auxiliary ES encompassing test} as it still depends on the auxiliary quantile forecasts which are used for the estimation of the optimal combination parameters.